 Physician assistants (PA) are health care professionals licensed to practice medicine with physician supervision.
-A physician assistant has finished college and has two years of intensive training in medicine in programs accredited by the Commission on Accreditation of Allied Health Education Programs (previously the American Medical Association's Committee on Allied Health Education and Accreditation).
+A physician assistant has finished col-md-6lege and has two years of intensive training in medicine in programs accredited by the Commission on Accreditation of Allied Health Education Programs (previously the American Medical Association's Committee on Allied Health Education and Accreditation).
 Physician assistants take a national certification examination developed by the National Commission on Certification of PA's in conjunction with the National Board of Medical Examiners.
 To maintain their national certification, PA's must log 100 hours of continuing medical education every two years and sit for a recertification every six years.
 As part of their comprehensive responsibilities, PAs conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery, and in Massachusetts can write prescriptions.

 Hand Therapists are either occupational or physical therapists who have a special interest and training in treating hand and upper extremity problems.
 Our hand therapists have also passed a certifying examination

 in the care of hand problems.
 They are available adjacent to our office to help provide timely and appropriate care.
 They are experts in splinting and providing treatment that can improve your outcome after an injury or surgery and are a valued member of our team.
 Work site evaluations and functional capacity evaluation are also available.

 To schedule an appointment call 617-754-5618